woolweaver/only_torrent_over_vpn/README.md

 200     vpnuser # This is the one we added
 ```

-Next we need a script to configure the routing rules for the marked packets:
+Now we need to configure the routing rules for the marked packets:

 * see [up.sh](up.sh)